lumunge/JS-Ecommerce-Bakery-App/README.md

-# caroBakery
+# Bakery App
-Caro bakery Cakes and Confectionaries with Nodejs Localstorage and Vanilla Javascript
+A ecommerce bakery online store that sells cakes, made with vanilla js, local storage and node js

 A Preview of the Project
 The Menu